Back

 8. Use gamification

-Gamification is a big trend in education but also in the realm of dating apps.
+Gamification is not only a big trend in education but also in the realm of dating apps.
 If the app development budget allows for it, give gamification a chance.

 See also The Ultimate Guide to Dating App Development